TristeFigure/chroma-clj/README.md

 # ChromaDB Clojure Bindings

-This project provides a Clojure interface to the [ChromaDB](https://docs.trychroma.com/) document database using [libpython-clj](https://github.com/clj-python/libpython-clj).
+This project provides a Clojure interface to the [ChromaDB](https://docs.trychroma.com/) document database using [libpython-clj](https://github.com/clj-python/libpython-clj) as well as fuzzy map and set implementations relying on embeddings proximity.

 ## Setup